 Every grape from Kestrel View Estate is tended to and intended to, be blended into our Signature Series in a First Growth Bordeaux House Mentality.
 This presents the perfect canvas to create and design a multiple tiered system.
-From the Signature Series and Winemaker's Select Series our premier fruit can then be declassified to our Falcon Series; wines Flint builds at an everyday price point.
-With the Falcon Series, our consumers can purchase full varietals, or our Tribute blend for around fifteen to twenty dollars.
+From the Signature Series and Winemaker's Select Series our premier fruit can then be declassified to our Falcon Series; wines made at an everyday price point.
+With the Winemaker's Select Series, our consumers can purchase full varietals for around fourty dollars.

 This fine Cabernet Sauvignon, formerly known as Two Ton Cabernet, was created by thinning one block of Cabernet Sauvignon down to two tons per acre, this equates to leaving just one cluster per shoot or about sixteen clusters per vine.
 Of this block we chose eight rows and conducted another experiment, in which we tied each cluster upward, so that the weight of the fruit would not bend the stem.

 We made wine from each portion and then chose to blend them back together at bottling.
 The wines were both beautiful, with the one from the clusters that were tied upward being a little softer and more elegant.
 Read the full wine description »

 The grapes came from Olsen Estate Vineyards, located a few miles northwest of Benton City.
 They are perched on a bench overlooking Corral Creek, a vast dry canyon that carves an impressive swath up into the Rattlesnake Mountains.

 The vines were planted in 1994 and tended to with the precision and care of an artist.
 The tiny berries were removed from their stems and placed into bins where they were punched down twice daily.
 A saingne was performed to further concentrate the colors and flavors.
 After fermentation the wine was barreled down in French oak for twenty-two months before being bottled.
 Read the full wine description »